pierre-rouleau/about-erlang/README.rst

 **Erlang Code Guidelines**
 `Ericsson Erlang Programming Rules and Conventions`_    Written by Klass Eriksson, Mike Williams and Joe Armstrong.
-                                                        Describes th eprogramming rules and conventions of Erlang programming.
+                                                        Describes the programming rules and conventions of Erlang programming.